 Why you should leave short-term jobs off a resume

-If you’re wondering where’s the harm in including short-term jobs on your resume?
+What’s the harm in including short-term jobs on your resume?
 These are the potential drawbacks of listing short-term jobs.

 Listing too many short-term jobs on a resume can make you look like a job hopper

 In general, you should be aiming for stays of at least 2-3 years in most jobs that you include.
-While one or two shorter positions is unlikely to raise any red flags, including mostly short-term jobs will make most hiring managers wonder if you’re likely to leave this job after only a few months, too.
+One or two shorter stays in a larger context of longer commitments should be okay, but listing several short-term jobs will make most recruiters wonder if you’re likely to leave this job after only a few months, too.

-Short-term jobs are unlikely to add anything on your resume
+Short-term jobs are unlikely to add anything to your resume

 Remember that your resume isn’t a complete history of your professional experience, but rather a story about why you’re a good fit for this particular job.
 That means only including information that highlights relevant skills or accomplishments, which you’re unlikely to have developed in only a few months while you were still learning the ropes.

-Some job applications, on the other hand, may ask for a complete job history.
+It's common for job applications to ask for a complete job history.
 In that case, you should include every job you’ve ever held on a job application — even the very short-term ones.

 That doesn’t mean you need to go back and put those jobs on your resume.
 You’re unlikely to need to explain leaving jobs off your resume, but if you’re asked about the difference between your resume and application, here’s a simple script you can use: